cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 > **Note**:
 Each robot controller is executed in a separate child process spawned by Webots.
-Controllers don't share the same address space, and they can run in different processor cores.
+Controllers don't share the same address space, and they can run on different processor cores.

 <!-- -->

 > **Note**:
 Other languages than C are available but may require a setup.
-Please refer to the language chapter to setup the other languages (see [this chapter](language-setup.md)).
+Please refer to the language chapter to setup another languages (see [this chapter](language-setup.md)).

 <!-- -->